danianepg/csfundamentals/README.md

-# Notes on Computer Science Fundamentals X Java
+# Notes on CS Fundamentals && Java

 ## BigO Notation
 - Indicate the performance of the algorithm.